MD-PhD, Combined Degree

 To accomplish our training goals, we expect students to fully commit to medical training while in medical school and research training while in graduate school.
 However, we also take important steps to ensure that students are exposed to the intersection of both worlds early in their training, as well as given the professional and career development advice they need to succeed.

 In a word, the MD-PhD curriculum at Johns Hopkins is flexible.
 Most students decide to complete the first two years of medical school before they begin graduate school and finish the last two years of their medical training after completing their thesis work (see the Timeline below).
 However, students who want more first-hand experience in clinical medicine before beginning graduate work can elect to complete three years of medical school, followed by their graduate training, and then the last year of medical school.
 This can give them a better appreciation of the potential clinical relevance of their research.
 In making a choice, trainees consult extensively with the Program Director, the Dean of Students, members of the MD-PhD Committee, prospective research mentors, and their faculty advisors.
-Students in the MD-PhD Program are automatically accepted to all graduate programs, so decisions regarding graduate training programs can be made with a strong understanding of each program.
-The MD-PhD Committee is responsible for program oversight, admissions, and student mentorship .
+Students in the MD-PhD Program are accepted to all graduate programs, so decisions regarding graduate training programs can be made with a strong understanding of each program.
+The MD-PhD Committee is responsible for program oversight and admissions.
 Students complete MD-PhD training on average in eight years.

 Johns Hopkins interdisciplinary organizational structure means each faculty member may be affiliated with several clinical departments, research sections, and graduate programs.